Observation of mutual extinction and transparency in light scattering: Power flux and mutual extinction

-Similar to $F^{{\rm scat}}_{1}$, $F^{{\rm scat}}_{2}$ is the flux of the scattered fraction of beam 2 incident into the detector with wavevector $\hat{k}_{{\rm scat},2} = \hat{k}_{{\rm det}}$. $F^{{\rm scat}}_{1,2}$ is the cross term describing interference between the scattered waves from both incident beams, and $F^{{\rm cross}}_{1,2}$ describes interference between the coherent wave of the incident beam 1 and the scattered wave of the incident beam 2.
+Here, $F^{{\rm scat}}_{2}$ is the flux of the scattered fraction of beam 2 incident into the detector with wavevector $\hat{k}_{{\rm scat},2} = \hat{k}_{{\rm det}}$, (similar to $F^{{\rm scat}}_{1}$ above). $F^{{\rm scat}}_{1,2}$ is the cross term describing interference between the scattered waves from both incident beams, and $F^{{\rm cross}}_{1,2}$ describes interference between the coherent wave of the incident beam 1 and the scattered wave of the incident beam 2.
 This final term of Eq.~\ref{eq:waveSplit3} corresponds to either mutual extinction or mutual transparency, depending on its sign.
-In case of destructive interference, $F^{{\rm cross}}_{1,2}$ is negative and the total extinction is increased, corresponding to mutual extinction.
-While in the case of constructive interference, the total extinction is decreased, corresponding to mutual transparency.
+In the case of destructive interference, $F^{{\rm cross}}_{1,2}$ is negative and the total extinction is increased, corresponding to mutual extinction.
+In the case of constructive interference, the total extinction is decreased, corresponding to mutual transparency.
 This term is present for both scattering and absorbing samples.

-We can experimentally obtain $F^{{\rm scat}}_{2}$ if we collect data when only the incident beam 2 is present, and $F^{{\rm in}}_{1}$ if we collect data without the scattering medium.
-Combining the data from the different cases, we can get the interference term $F^{{\rm cross}}_{1,2}$ from the following observables
+We experimentally obtain $F^{{\rm scat}}_{2}$ if we collect data when only the incident beam 2 is present, and we obtain $F^{{\rm in}}_{1}$ if we collect data without the scattering medium.
+Combining the data of the different situations, we get the desired interference term $F^{{\rm cross}}_{1,2}$ from the following observables